shubham-pampattiwar/design-scratch-pad/datamover-design.md

 ## Abstract
 As of today, Velero supports CSI snapshots.
 But there is a missing gap in functionality, the CSI snapshots are not durable as well as portable.
 It is desired that Velero support a concept of Datamover.
-We would like to propose an extensible design to support Datamovers, where-in the users can bring their own datamover implementation and use to replicate CSI snapshots to object storage during backup and also recreate PVCs from the snapshots in object storage during restore.
+We would like to propose an extensible design to support Datamovers, where-in the users can bring their own datamover implementation and use it to replicate CSI snapshots to object storage during backup and also recreate PVCs from the snapshots in object storage during restore.
 Thus making the CSI snapshots durable as well as portable.

 ## Background